 As coronavirus (COVID-19) restrictions are gradually lifted across the UK, the advice on returning to the workplace is different depending on where your business is located.
 As public health is a devolved matter, HR in organisations in Northern Ireland, Scotland and Wales should follow the guidance and comply with the restrictions that apply to your location.

-While many employers will decide to continue to encourage homeworking, HR needs to plan for a safe return to the workplace, whether employees are being asked to return now or further down the line.
-The UK Government’s “COVID-19 secure” guidelines set out a process for employers to follow, based around risk assessment, social distancing measures and actions to mitigate the risk of coronavirus transmission.
+While many employers will continue to support homeworking for the foreseeable future, HR needs to plan for a safe return to the workplace at some point.
+The UK Government’s “COVID-19 secure” guidelines set out a process for employers to follow, based around risk assessment and implementing measures to mitigate the risk of coronavirus transmission.

-HR will be required to manage the needs of employees with particular circumstances that make it difficult or impossible for them to return to work, such as health concerns, childcare or transport issues.
+HR will be required to manage the needs of employees with particular circumstances that make it difficult or impossible for them to attend the workplace, such as health concerns, childcare or transport issues.
 Applying a blanket approach to all employees will not be appropriate.

 To receive our latest email alerts on new and updated resources, sign up via our tracked topics.
-Select "Coronavirus – return to work" (under "Health and safety > Infectious diseases > Coronavirus"); and press "Save topic alerts".
+Select "Coronavirus – workplace management" (under "Health and safety > Infectious diseases > Coronavirus"); and press "Save topic alerts".

 Susie Munro, senior employment law editor

-HR and legal information and guidance relating to employees returning to work during the coronavirus (COVID-19) pandemic.
+HR and legal information and guidance relating to workplace management during the coronavirus (COVID-19) pandemic.